KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 AI-generated content: "Own your contributions, review them before you post, apply your own expertise- misuse of AI-generated content is a Code of Conduct violation."

-Issues brought up during Q&A
+Issues brought up during Q&A:
 * The possibility of a significant amount of Django code being written by AI and its ownership then being in question is a real concern.
 * The CoC Working Group spent the most time on the weapons policy.
 They didn't want to be US-centric.
 They gave guidance to events.
 Events implement their own policy.
 * "Assume good intent" is a weaponed phrase.
 You should not assume any intent.
 Look at impact.

-References
+References:
 * [Talk Slides](https://django-coc-2026.dryan.com/#slide-1)
 * [Django adopts a Code of Conduct (2013)](https://www.djangoproject.com/weblog/2013/jul/31/django-adopts-code-of-conduct/)
 * [BeeWare Community Code of Conduct](https://beeware.org/community/code-of-conduct/)